Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

-To dig deeper into the relationship between sparse point clouds, Graph Neural Network (GNN) \cite{scarselli2008graph} is a promising research direction in which each point is considered as a node, and edges are the relationship between the points.
-GNN adopted for 3D feature extraction of radar point clouds demonstrates that the graph representation produces more effective object proposals than other point cloud encoders by mapping radar point clouds to contextual representations \cite{svenningsson2021radar}.
+To dig deeper into the relationship between sparse point clouds, GNN \cite{scarselli2008graph} is a promising research direction in which each point is considered as a node, and edges are the relationship between the points.
+In Radar-PointGNN \cite{svenningsson2021radar}, GNN adopted for feature extraction of radar point clouds demonstrates that the graph representation produces more effective object proposals than other point cloud encoders by mapping radar point clouds to contextual representations.
+RadarGNN \cite{fent2023radargnn} indicates that GNNs can operate on unstructured and unordered data, obtaining both point features and point-pair features embedded in the edges of the graph.
+Thus, compared to voxelization operations, GNN eliminates the information loss from the sparse radar point clouds.
 GNN also shows its advantages in detection from RA tensors.
 The Graph Tensor Radar Network (GTR-Net) \cite{meyer2021graph} architecture utilizes graph convolutional operations to aggregate information across the point cloud nodes.
 The process involves weighting the features of connected nodes based on their respective edge weights.
 In this way, it improves the defective sparse points by aggregating relevant information and thus leads to better performance.

 Another potential research opportunity is using neural networks to extract radar information instead of traditional FFT operations, which can reduce the computational requirements that consume most of the operations and simplify the data flow in the embedded implementation.
 For example, in RODNet \cite{wang2021rodnet}, FFT operations are only performed in sample and antenna dimensions, while the chirp dimension remains to get the range-azimuth-chirp tensor.
 Then a neural network is employed to process the chirp dimension for extracting Doppler features, enabling end-to-end training of radar features in-depth within the deep learning framework.